Close×

 Day 1

-Our team will meet you at your hotel at Avignon for a a briefingand answer any questions you may have.
-You will be based in a comfortable hotel close to the center of Avignon.-city center and its cafés and restaurants.
+Our team will meet you at your hotel in Avignon to a briefingand answer all your questions.
+You will be based in a comfortable hotel close to the centerbustling city centerlively city center and its numerous cafes and restaurants.

 2